-whom we had rescued, who was now sufficiently recovered to sit up.
-Zince my poor dame is foully murthered, it matters little to me what becomes o' the stock.
-I shall zee her laid in Durston graveyard, and shall then vollow you to t' camp, where I shall die happy if I can but rid the earth o' one more o' these incarnate devils."
+whom we had rescued, who was now sufficiently Zince my poor dame is foully recovered to sit up. murthered, it matters little to me what becomes o' I shall zee her laid in Durston gravethe stock. yard, and shall then vollow you to t' camp, where I shall die happy if I can but rid the earth o' one more o' these incarnate devils."